Bitcoin and similar cryptocurrencies behave like the stock market.

 Your first step in buying Bitcoin is to download a Bitcoin wallet and connect your credit or debit card to it.
 There are more than a dozen Bitcoin wallets you can download, both to your desktop and as an app on your mobile device.
 Here are the wallets that work with the most devices and operating systems:

 Coinbase, the first wallet app on the above list, also offers a "Bitcoin exchange" where you'll register to buy your first share of Bitcoin.
+Binance is another cryptocurrency exchange platform that allows you to monitor the current prices of Bitcoin and other cryptocurrencies.
 We'll talk more about exchanges in the second step below.

 2. Register With a Bitcoin Exchange